 Welcome to Lopez Island

 Welcome to Lopez Island, the first ferry stop from Anacortes aboard the Washington State Ferries.
-Sailing time is approximately 45 minutes so enjoy the ride as you wander past some of the smaller islands that make up this archipelago comprised of 175 named islands.
-And keep your eyes peeled for bald eagles, seals, otters and the occasional orca whale.
+Sailing time is approximately 45 minutes, so enjoy the ride as you wander past some of the smaller islands that make up this archipelago comprised of 175 named islands.
+Keep your eyes peeled for bald eagles, seals, otters and the occasional orca whale.

 Lopez is the most rural of the three major islands, covering 29.5 square miles.
 The landscape blends woods with rolling farmlands and open spaces with shimmering vistas.
-It is also known as the friendliest of the San Juan Islands.
-Don’t forget to wave to passing motorists – a local custom for many years!
-There’s a genuine spirit of community here and a special feeling for life that pervades the population of 2,200.
-Lopez is home to many artist, craftspeople, musicians, farmers, fisherman, nature lovers, and eccentrics.
-Lopez School serves approximately 265 children, kindergarten through grade 12.
+Don’t be surprised if a passing motorist waves at you – it’s been a local custom for many years!
+There’s a genuine spirit of community here and a special feeling for life that pervades the population of 2,500.
+Lopez is home to many artists, craftspeople, musicians, farmers, fishermen, nature lovers, and eccentrics.

 Accommodations on the Island consist of a motel, bed and breakfasts, inns, cottages and vacation home rentals.
 We also have a State and a County campground, both located on waterfront property as well as a private inland campground.
 If you are visiting in the summer season reserve rooms, restaurants and campsites well in advance.